dgraph-io/dgraph/contrib/config/backups/nfs/efs-terraform/README.md

 ## Prerequisites

-You need the following installed to use this automation:
+To use this automation, you must install the following:

 * [AWS CLI](https://aws.amazon.com/cli/) - AWS CLI installed and configured with local profile
 * [Terraform](https://www.terraform.io/downloads.html) - tool used to provision resources and create templates

 ## Configuration

-These are the following input variables you can set:
+You can use the following input variables to configure this automation:

 * **Required**
  * `vpc_name` or `vpc_id` - specify either explicit `vpc_id` or a name of Tag `Name` used